Survey: Athletic directors bracing for financial crisis

 Playing games without fan in the stands?
 Balvanz said the average Power Five school gets some $30 million in ticket sales.
 If 85% of that is from football, that’s a loss of $25 million.

-Schools in Group of Five conferences, that don’t rake in hundreds of millions yearly from their television deals, would be more vulnerable.
+Schools in Group of Five conferences, which don’t rake in hundreds of millions yearly from their television deals, would be more vulnerable.

 Fifty percent of G5 athletic directors in the LEAD1 survey said lost revenue from student fees was among their biggest concerns.
-Student fees and campus subsidies make up, on average 30% to 50% of revenue from Group of Five schools.
+Student fees and campus subsidies make up on average 30% to 50% of revenue from Group of Five schools, Balvanz said.

 Kansas athletic director Jeff Long told reporters last month his staff was already starting to project how to operate with less.